Createdd/Writing/articles/ContractsInIT.md

 To minimize costs and increase overall consulting value from your lawyers try this way:

 <img src="../assets/CONTRACTIT/modular.png" alt=""/>

+- On top of all other documents and contracts you have a master agreement, that determines the cooperation conditions.
+This contract should act as a framework.

+- Underneath are the individual service or product contracts.
+Those describe bigger projects and should not only contain a basic service description, but also arrangements for (service-) management, data privacy and documentation requirements.

+- The last tier are separate documents containing a very detailed description of the product or service.

+## Possibilities

 ## Useful links & credits
 - [📄 "Begin"](afgafgadgads)